How to Recover Windows 7 Password on Laptop & Desktop

-Once done, remove the disc from the machine.
+Once done, remove the disc from the PC and insert your server 2008 R2 machine.

-Step 2: Set BIOS to boot from the Windows Server 2008 password reset disk
+Step 2: Set the server to boot from the disk you just made

-Normally, a computer will boot from the hard drive which has Windows installation when it starts, so here we need to adjust the boot sequence settings in computer BIOS to boot first from the password reset disk you just made.
+Normally, a computer will boot from the hard drive which has Windows installation when it starts, so here we need to adjust the boot sequence settings in BIOS to boot first from the password reset disk.

-Step 3: Reset the domain administrator password on Windows Server 2008 (R2)
+Step 3: Reset administrator password on Windows Server 2008 (R2)

-After the BIOS exits, your computer will restart and boot from the Windows Server 2008 reset password disk.
+After the BIOS configuration, your computer should restart and boot from the Windows Server 2008 reset password disk.
 Wait until it finished its loading, then you will be presented with the resetting screen of the program.

-Now, select your Windows Server 2008 system, if you have more than one installed on the machine, as well as the user name that you want to reset the password, and click the "Reset" button.
+Now, select your Windows Server 2008 system, as well as the user name that you want to reset the password for, and click the Reset button.
 The tool will set the password for that account to be Spower@2011.

 Note: As you can see in the screenshot, aside from resetting passwords in Windows 2008 Server (R2), the program also gives you ability to add a new account with admin privileges, or delete an existing account on the machine.

 IMPORTANT!
-You will have to remove the password reset disk from the computer after you press the "Reboot" in case the machine will boot from it again.
+You will have to remove the disk from the computer after you press the "Reboot" in case the machine will boot from it again.

 Congratulations!
 Now you should now be able to log back onto the Windows server 2008 with the password the tool provided above.
 Be sure to change the default password to a new password – one you can remember a little easier!